estefand/QMB6617S25/module_08_validity/README.md

 This can be achieved by tracking a performance statistic, such as Area under the ROC curve over time.
+Other metrics such as MAE or MSE could be used, which would be calculated the same way as for continuous variables, except that the target of the prediction is a proportion.

 ### Graphical Methods